brunobg/webdevbook/docs/frontend/routing.md

 export default router;
 ```

+Vue-router is flexible and enables multiple callbacks before and after routing.
+You can also provide a 404 page.
 In the [authentication chapter](./authentication.md#routing-and-authenticated-pages) we'll extend this code to ensure that pages that require authentication are blocked to unauthenticated users.

 The router must be passed to the application when it is initialized, in main.js.